mlibrary/about-publishing/src/content/homepage.md

     * engagement with the expertise of authors and creators through our investments in quality, openness, and innovation;

     * equity, justice, and inclusion.
-We contribute to a positive work environment in which our digity and the dignity of others are valued; and
+We contribute to a positive work environment in which our dignity and the dignity of others are valued; and

     * continuous improvement in the structure and transparency of the processes we employ.
   video: /assets/infographic_no_link.mp4